Why Apple Silicon punches above its weight on local LLMs

 Working numbers, mid-2026, for an M3-class Mac at Q4 quantization:

-The 64GB tier is where Apple Silicon earns its reputation.
-That is the cheapest "I can run real models" machine on the market in 2026.
+The 64GB tier is where Apple Silicon earns its name.
+It's the cheapest "I can actually run real models" machine you can buy in 2026.

 What this looks like in practice